How to Bake Banana Bread Without a Loaf Pan

 Scoop the batter into a muffin tin and bake it in the oven for the required time.
 You will end up with delicious banana bread muffins.

-You can use different cake pans to make banana bread in and end up with a nice round loaf.
+You can use different cake pans to make banana bread and end up with a nice round loaf.

 Make sure you adjust the temperature and cooking time appropriately depending on the size of your cake pan.
 The larger the cake pan, the thinner your bread would be and, therefore, the shorter the baking time should be.